 Socio-technical Systems Theory

-Socio-technical systems theory, a process of design and planned change, is one of the first theoretical frameworks on which the field of systems change and development was developed.
-It provides a fundamental starting point for the theory and practice of OD.
-Consequently, the design of the action-research process and the quality of relationships must be solidly based on a socio-technical mindset.
+Sociotechnical systems theory, a process of design and planned change that is one of the first theoretical frameworks on which the field of system change and development was developed.
+It provides a fundamental starting point for the theory and practice of DO.
+Therefore, the design of the action research process and the quality of relationships must be solidly based on a socio-technical mentality.

 The new alternative designs of work and organization integrated in the thinking and the agility of the design